dsmsuite/dsmsuite.github.io/user_guide.md

 ## Model editing
 Models can be editing by:
-	* Move selected element up or down with the range of its parent.
+	* Move the selected element up or down within the range of its parent.
 	* Sort children of the selected element.
-Partioning and alphabetically sorting algorithms are available.
+Partioning and alphabetical sorting algorithms are available.
 	* Create, edit, and delete elements
 	* Create, edit, and delete relations
 	* Saving the changes in the DSM file